asumacodes/javascript-fundamentals/closures.md

 3. Avoid unnecessary nested functions
 4. Clear references when no longer needed

-## Browser & Environment Support 🌐
-- Supported in all modern browsers
-- Works in Node.js
-- Part of ECMAScript specifications

 ## Debugging Tips 🔍
 - Use browser developer tools